 I’m also enjoying the new series of Dara Ó Briain’s Go 8 Bit, which is always very funny and brings back memories of when I played video games as a child, and the return of Ant & Dec’s Saturday Night Takeaway, which is always a fun piece of silly escapism for a Saturday evening.
 Not on a par with Noel’s House Party by any means, I miss those days, but still good fun nonetheless.

-As for Blu-Rays and DVDs, the only one I bought during the month was Still Open All Hours – Series 4, which was broadcast in the new year.
+The only DVD I bought during the month was Still Open All Hours – Series 4, which was broadcast in the new year.
 So I wanted to get that to complete my collection, as I have all the other series so far.

 I also enjoyed rewatching my Blu-ray of Red Dwarf – Series 12, which was appropriate this month given that it’s Red Dwarf’s 30th anniversary.
 Series XII was very good, and the extras on the Blu-ray are very good too, with a lot of behind the scenes stuff, deleted scenes and smeg-ups.
 They always put decent bonus features on the Red Dwarf sets, which is great.